Hanging and placement

 - Use a damp towel for cleaning antlers and horns.
 NEVER use products containing oil on the horns of sheep, antelope, or African game.

-- Window cleaner works well for cleaning glass eyes.
-Be sure not to get window cleaner on the skin or hair around the eyes.
+- Window cleaner on a cotton swab works well for cleaning glass eyes.
+Be careful not to soak the skin around the eyes with any liquid cleaner.

 - Diamond Dust Taxidermy and Art’s mounts are treated to prevent insects, but any mount can still be vulnerable to infestation.
-At any sign of insect damage, treat with an insecticide or contact us for assistance.
+At any sign of insect damage, treat with an insecticide.
 We also have Mount Medix Mount Protector available for purchase.
 This product is great for regular cleaning and pest prevention.